fubicales2016/fogbowcloud.org/content/pages/install-plugins.md

 path_vomses=/path/vomes

 # Directory where are the certificates of Certificate Authorities (CA).
 They are certificates that you trust.
+# You need to have the certificate, CRL (certificate revocation list), info, namespaces and signing_policy files for each CA.
+# These files need to have read permission grant to the user that runs the fogbow manager
 # Default : "/etc/grid-security/certificates"
 path_trust_anchors=/path/trust/anchors